cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_TIMELINE.md

 (Christies rakes in 5% commision on sale.
 Congrats!
 Big pay day no. 1 for the Larva Labs Bros!).

 May, 2021 - Larva Labs Bros sell-off in overpriced dutch-auction 20 000 Meebits - 3D (voxel) character models -
 and collect US$80+ million in a day.
-Big pay do no. 2.
+Big pay day no. 2.